Despite its small size, there are plenty of things to do in Girona! It was one of the most beautiful places I visited

 Girona is not short of museums and the art museum is one of the best.
 The museum is located in the old Episcopal Palace and houses a range of art from the Roman period to the 20th century.

 Entrance is €6, which is a fair price if you’re a culture vulture.
 Even if you’re not a fan of the arts it’s Stallworth checking out.
 Everyone can appreciate a good piece of art and there are plenty in this museum!

 10. Archeological Museum of Catalunya

 The Archeological Museum of Catalunya is located inside part of the Monasterio de Sant Pere de Galligants and the adjacent Sant Nicolau church.

-The museum houses a range of artefacts from prehistory up to the Middle Ages, most of which have been found in the region from Empúries and Girona.
+The museum houses a range of artefacts from prehistory up to the Middle Ages, most of which have been found in the region of Empúries and Girona.

 Entrance is €5 but again it’s well worth paying if you’re interested in archaeology and history.
 You can visit for free every first Sunday of the month.
 So, if you’re in Girona on one of these days, be sure to check out the museum!

 11. Museum of Cinema